 1. Build Optin Campaigns

-But the marketing world is full of jargony terms, so let’s get clear: what do we mean by “optin campaign?”
+But the marketing world is full of jargon terms, so let’s get clear: what do we mean by “optin campaign?”

-An optin campaign is a special message that you show to your site’s traffic to get them to take an action you want.
-This can be anything from redeeming a coupon to redirecting your traffic to a landing page.
+An optin campaign is a special message you show to your site’s traffic to get them to take the action you want.
+It can be anything from redeeming a coupon to redirecting your traffic to a landing page.

 But more often than not, the goal of an optin campaign is to get a piece of contact information like an email address.

-You’ve probably seen these before with B2C lead generation tactics.
-They look something like this:
+You’ve seen these before with B2C lead generation tactics.
+They look like this:

-The example above is one of the most common forms of optin campaigns: the lightbox popup.
-We actually built the example above with OptinMonster in roughly 5 minutes.
+The B2B lead generation example above is one of the most common forms of optin campaigns: the lightbox popup.
+We built the example above with OptinMonster in roughly 5 minutes.